Enapter/python-sdk/examples/standalone/zigbee2mqtt/README.md

       - ZIGBEE_SENSOR_MODEL: "Device Model"
 ```

 ## Step 4.
-Build Docker Image with Standalone UCM
+Build Docker Image with Standalone Device

-> You can you can skip this step and go directly to th Step 5.
+> You can you can skip this step and go directly to Step 5.
+Docker Compose will
-> Docker Compose will automatically build your image before starting container.
+> automatically build your image before starting container.

-Build your Docker image by running `bash docker_build.sh` command in directory with UCM.
+Build your Docker image by running `bash docker_build.sh` command in directory
+with Standalone Device.

 ```bash
 user@pc zigbee2mqtt  % bash docker_build.sh